-Best Places To Watch Warriors Play In San Francisco
+Best Places To Watch The Warriors Play In San Francisco

 “Warr-i-ors, Warr-i-ors, Warr-i-ors.”
-The triple-cadence chant echoes in bars around San Francisco as the Golden State Warriors play their best this season.
-Finishing the 2017 as champions in basketball, the Warriors are making noise this year.
-Led by superstars Kevin Durant and Steph Curry—the first Warrior to win the MVP award since 1960—this team is well-coached, talented at both ends of the floor, has depth (we can't forget Klay Thompson and Draymond Green) and is poised to go deep.
-Warrior’s fans are as passionate as any in sports and watching a game out with hordes of the Dubs-nation faithful is almost as exciting as being in the arena—which, by the way, will be back in San Francisco in 2019.
+The triple-cadence chant echoes in bars around San Francisco as the Golden State Warriors play for another title.
+Led by superstars Kevin Durant and Steph Curry, the first Warrior to win the MVP Award since 1960, this team is well-coached, talented at both ends of the floor, has depth (we can't forget Klay Thompson and Draymond Green) and is poised to go deep.
+Watching a game with hordes of the Dubs Nation faithful is almost as exciting as being in the arena.

-Check out the best places in San Francisco to watch the Golden State Warriors make their historic playoff run to the 2017 NBA Finals:
+Check out some of our favorite places in San Francisco to watch the Golden State Warriors make another run at an NBA title:

 Hi Tops (2247 Market St.)

 Featuring cold pitchers and hot catchers, the Castro’s original and only gay sports bar is the perfect viewing spot to watch the Golden State Warriors inch closer to becoming champions!
 Watch the final match(es) on multiple hi-res screens situated throughout the entire bar.
 Hours: Saturday 10 a.m.-2 a.m.; Sunday 10 a.m.-12 a.m.; Monday-Wednesday 4 p.m.-12 a.m.; Thursday-Friday 4 p.m.-2 a.m.

 Jasper's Corner Tap & Kitchen (401 Taylor St.)